vincentklaiber/dotfiles/README.md

 1. Delete message after 30 days in Message.app preferences.

-1. Enable ask for password immediately after sleep or screen saver beings in secury and privacy settings.
+1. Enable ask for password immediately after sleep or screen saver beings in security and privacy settings.

 1. Install any remaining software updates: